inno-devops-labs/F23-core-course-labs/app_cplusplus/README.md

     3. cmake --build ./buildDirectory
     4. Run 'startServer <port you want to run on>' from buildDirectory
     5. Run 'checkServer' target to test application

+# Docker
+For this app we need to establish environment and compile boost library, then we need to compile application and copy binary file to a next stage image where we can start application

+1. To build  - run inside app_cplusplus

+        docker build .
+2. To pull

+        docker pull dashvayet/cpp_app
+3. To run

+        docker run -ti -p <host port>:10000 dashvayet/cpp_app